Mercedes-Benz B250e Electric (2015)

-The complete guide to the Mercedes B-Class Electric (2015), from the car itself to running costs and charging.
+The complete guide to the Mercedes-Benz B-Class Electric (2015), from the car itself to running costs and charging.

-The table below shows the estimated time to charge your Mercedes B250e from empty to full.
-For rapid charging we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.
+The table below shows the estimated time to charge your B 250e from empty to full.
+For rapid charging, we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.

 |Charging method||Typically found at||Charging time*||Range/hour**|